Blackball, New Zealand: Railway

-Restaurants, museums and recreation
+Notable places

+Blackball is home to five historic places registered with Heritage New Zealand: The Blackball coal mine chimneys, registered as category 1; the Blackball mine return air vent and fan chamber, registered as category 1; Formerly The Blackball Hilton, a hotel which changed its name from The Blackbill Hilton following threats of legal action from the Hilton Hotels & Resorts company, registered as category 2; the Blackball Community Centre, registered as category 2; and the Miners Bath House, registered as category 2.

 The Blackball Museum of Working Class History opened in the town on 1 May 2010, in order to "celebrate the role working people have played in creating the infrastructure and wealth of a nation, [and] the part working people have played in creating society".

-The "Formerly the Blackball Hilton" hotel was founded in 1910 as the "Dominion Hotel", but in the 1970s renamed itself "Blackball Hilton" after the mine manager (after whom the town's main street, Hilton Street, is also named).
-The hotel changed its name after objections from the international hotel chain Hilton Hotels & Resorts.

-An annual cycle race, the Blackball Working Men's Cycling Classic, was held in the town in January for three years: 2010–12.
-Cyclists raced between Blackball and the nearby settlement of Atarau (Moonlight).